DBMS-Project-I10/PESUEats/PESUEatsFlaskAPI/README.md

    source variables.sh
    ```

+3. Configurate the app by editing `config.ini`

-3. Start the flask app server by running
+4. Start the flask app server by running

    ```shell
    flask run